DecisionVelocity

 What if the diagnostic shows we should stop demos?

 That is a successful outcome.
 DecisionVelocity exists to prevent wasted sales effort and false momentum.
 In some cases, the correct move is to pause demos until buyer understanding changes.
+Knowing that before you burn another quarter of sales cycles is worth far more than $7,500.

 How much time does this require from us?